damedomey/operation-research-project/README.md

 # Operation research project

 This program compute :
-- Max flow
+- Max flow and the list of flow value traversing each arc
-- Min cut
+- Min cut and the list of arc that form the minimum cut

 By default, this program compute the max flow on the graph in data/data.txt.
 If you want to work with another graph, you can give the absolute path to file